Grade 12 Scholarships: the Time is Now

 Letters of recommendation?
 Your student should make a list of possible people to ask and think about when and how he or she will ask them.

 Does the application have an essay or personal statement portion?
 Brainstorm some ideas to include in your statement based on the criteria of the award, e.g. leadership.

 If possible, start a first draft.

-Most scholarships will request a resume, or at least a list of activities and awards with dates.
+Most scholarships will request a list of activities and awards with dates.

-Note: Students should write their list of activities and essay in a Word document so they can edit, cut and paste text, and save it for later.
+Note: Students should write their list of activities and essay in this spreadsheet so they can edit, cut and paste text, and save it for later.
 Make sure he or she saves the document in a place where they can easily access it later when they need it!